Undergraduate Course – Information Technology

 This will provide you with a focused program of study that will develop your expertise in one area of information technology.
 You will develop the practical and theoretical skills and knowledge in your chosen major needed to successfully plan, develop, implement and evaluate information products and systems.

 C. Free elective study

 Electives will enable you to further develop your knowledge of your major area of study, or IT more broadly, through a second major or a minor.
 Alternatively you can select units from across the University in which you are eligible to enrol.

-Students must complete units as specified in Parts A, B and C (144 points): a minimum of 96 points of computer and information sciences study over Part A and Part B, and 48 points of free electives in part C.
+You must complete units as specified in Parts A, B and C (144 points): a minimum of 96 points of computer and information sciences study over Part A and Part B, and 48 points of free electives in part C.

-In choosing your units you must ensure that you complete no more than 10 level one units (60 points), and that you complete at least six units (36 points) at level 3 of which at least four (24 points) being Bachelor of Computer and Information Sciences listed units (units with an FIT code).
+In choosing your units you must ensure that you complete no more than 10 level one units (60 points), and that you complete at least six units (36 points) at level 3 of which at least four (24 points) are Bachelor of Computer and Information Sciences listed units (units with an FIT code).

 Units are 6 points unless otherwise specified.